 Once a year, the Driftless Film Festival brings together the best of new independent cinema with the landscape, artistic energy, and local atmosphere of Southwest Wisconsin.
-Now in its fifth year, Driftless continues to provide a one-of-a-kind cinematic experience for audiences and filmmakers alike.
+Celebrating its 10th anniversary, Driftless continues to provide a one-of-a-kind cinematic experience for audiences and filmmakers alike.

 Founded in 2009 by filmmakers Darren Burrows and Nicholas Langholff, Driftless was born of a love for independent films, an appreciation of the unusual region, and the joy of spending a weekend immersed in the charm Mineral Point’s galleries, shops, restaurants, and bars.
 It is this delightful marriage of place and cinematic story that is the core of the Driftless vision today.

 The DFF holds screens each of its films in the Mineral Point Opera House.
 Beautifully restored in 2009, the MPOH retains the atmosphere of its origins as a 1915 vaudeville house.
 Brought to life by film screenings and live performances year round, the Opera House is both an elegant testament to Mineral Point’s passion for preservation and a showcase space for some of the best entertainment in the region.